arabold/serverless-sentry-plugin/README.md

 some useful default tags.
 For further documentation on how to use it to capture your own messages refer to [docs.getsentry.com](https://docs.getsentry.com/hosted/clients/node/usage/).

-### Turn Sentry Reporting On/Off
-As stated before, the plugin only runs if the `SENTRY_DSN` environment variable is set.
-This is an easy way to enable or disable reporting for specific functions through your `s-function.json`.

-### Detecting Slow Running Code
-It's a good practice to specify the function timeout in `s-function.json` to be at last twice as large as the _expected maximum execution time_.
-If you specify a timeout of 6 seconds (the default), this plugin will warn you if the function runs for 3 or more seconds.
-That means it's time to either review your code for possible performance improvements or increase the timeout value slightly.

 ### Local Development
 This plugin will inject code into your Lambda functions during _deployment_ only.
 In other words the global `sls_raven` object will _not_ be available and error responses will _not_ be captured while developing